EnochPoon/Python-Course/01_intro/README.md

 One of them simply evaluates an expression, while the other one prints to the console.

-**Self-study:** Change your code so it becomes each of these code snippets below.
+<b class="self-study">Self-study:</b> Change your code so it becomes each of these code snippets below.
 After running each of them, determine what you see in the shell (Note that sometimes nothing will be printed, and sometimes an error would be produced):

 1. ```python
    a = 3